MRC Clinical Trials Unit at UCL

 For participants who have been on the trial prior to 2015, the Pathology Form was used to collect information on the FTA Elute Cards for blood samples (no longer used on the trial).
 If the participant is eligible for saliva sample collection, the Saliva Pathology Form can be completed instead of the blood Pathology Form, or in addition to if the blood sample has already been taken.

 Yes, all toxicities occurring up until 30 days after treatment stopping should be reported on the Toxicity CRF, regardless of relatedness.
 Please do not report pre-existing conditions unless exacerbated by treatment.
+(However, grade 1 and 2 toxicities only require reporting when they are associated with a change in treatment management, if completing a version 5.0 toxicity form).

 We only require concomitant medications or interventions of interest to be reported.
 If the medication or intervention was in relation to a toxicity, please ensure the toxicity has been reported.